JoggAI-Tech/docs/api-reference/QuickStart/GettingStarted.md

 ### Get API Key

 Click the avatar, then click 'API'

 ![](/images/img01.png)

-You can obtain the API ID and API Key.
+You can obtain the API Key.

 ![](/images/APIKey.png)

 ### Consumption